5 Keys of Smith System Driving

 3. Keep Your Eyes Moving

-The third standard of the Smith System asks drivers to remain alert.
+The third key of the Smith System asks drivers to remain alert.
 Energy drinks can only do so much before they cause the body to crash, and any repetitive motion sends us into a trance.
-Consistent eye movement prevents your body from entering the trance state, keeping you alert to every driving condition ahead of you.
+Combat fatigue and inattentiveness by constantly scanning your environment.
+Look at your mirrors frequently, check your blind spots before lane changes, and avoid fixating on one point for too long.
+This keeps you alert and responsive to changing road conditions.

 4. Leave Yourself an Out